Craig S. Morford: Career

 In 2006, Morford led a task force that prosecuted Toledo coin dealer Tom Noe, a Republican fundraiser convicted of stealing from a rare-coin fund that he managed for the Ohio Bureau of Workers' Compensation.
 Then-Ohio Gov. Bob Taft, a Republican, pleaded guilty in a separate state case to misdemeanor ethics charges for accepting gifts from Noe.

 Morford served briefly as U.S. Attorney in Detroit and Nashville.
 He was named acting Deputy Attorney General, the No. 2 position in the Justice Department, in July 2007, and mentioned as a possible nominee for Attorney General.

 While acting Deputy Attorney General, Morford wrote what is referred to as the "Morford Memo" establishing new guidelines for how federal prosecutors select and use compliance monitors in corporate crime settlements.
 The department had previously been criticized when then-U.S. Attorney Chris Christie required a company to name former Attorney General John Ashcroft to a lucrative monitoring contract.

-In May, 2008, Morford joined Cardinal Health, a large healthcare services company in Dublin, Ohio, and is currently Chief Legal and Compliance Officer, overseeing legal, compliance, regulatory and government affairs.
+In May, 2008, Morford joined Cardinal Health, a large healthcare services company in Dublin, Ohio, where he served as Chief Legal and Compliance Officer, overseeing legal, compliance, regulatory and government affairs.
+Morford retired from Cardinal Health in 2019 and joined ExxonMobil, where he served as General Counsel and Corporate Secretary until his retirement in July 2024.
+In 2025, Morford rejoined the RPM International Board of Directors, where he had previously served as a director from 2013 to 2019 before joining ExxonMobil.